Competing topological phases in a non-Hermitian time-reversal symmetry-broken Bernevig-Hughes-Zhang model: Model and results

 \section{Model and results}

 The BHZ model is a tight binding toy model for a two-dimensional topological insulator, which in its original form exhibits the presence of helical edge modes protected by the TRS and characterized by a $\mathbb{Z}_2$ invariant.
-The Hamiltonian for the original (Hermitian) BHZ model \cite{BHZ_2006} in the momentum space is given by:
+In our work, we study a variant of the BHZ model under different boundary conditions, which can be stated as follows. (a) \textit{Nanotube configuration}: When the lattice is periodic in both the $x$- and $y$-directions, it is referred to as the `nanotube'. (b) \textit{Nanoribbon configuration}: When the lattice is periodic in one direction while being aperiodic in the other, it is referred to as the `nanoribbon', with the specific periodic direction mentioned. (c) \textit{Open boundary condition (OBC)}: When the system is fully aperiodic, it has boundaries in both the directions.
+We then construct a rhombic structure which is composed of multiple square BHZ unit cells.
+We refer to this as the `rhombic supercell' in the text.
+Having elaborated upon the different geometric configurations that have been used to study the topology of varying orders in the system, we now embark upon the Hamiltonian for the original (Hermitian) BHZ model \cite{BHZ_2006}, which in the momentum space is given by:

-where $\Delta$, $t$, and $t_{sp}$ are real-valued parameters with $\sigma$ and $\tau$ being Pauli matrices corresponding to the spin and orbital degrees of freedom, respectively.
+Here $\Delta$, $t$, and $t_{sp}$ are real-valued parameters with $\sigma$ and $\tau$ being Pauli matrices corresponding to the spin and orbital degrees of freedom, respectively.
 Now we include an IPMF, $\pmb{B}=(B_x,B_y,0)$ such that the additional part of the Hamiltonian acquires the form,

 The total Hamiltonian $H_T$ is now given by,

 It is worth mentioning that, without loss of generality, the magnetic field vector $\pmb{B}$ is aligned along the $y$-direction ($B_x=0$) unless specified otherwise.